LarsBesselmann/WCA-EJA-GettingStarted/README.md

 Additional capabilities that have not been covered as part of the section are the generation of code documentation for example.

+#### Housekeeping
+Within VS Code, close any open file like the WeatherServlet.java for example.

 </details>

 ### Scenario: Modernize the modresorts application from WebSphere Traditional to Liberty